-A more detailed research approach of the temporal and spatial aspect of LADM must be investigated in order to see more improvement on what it been obtained from other researchers.
-Having appreciated all the initial work done by other researcher, their works has been the basis for this research work.
-The reviewed of the available literatures, on the earlier research from 2006 till date, shows that much work has not been done on temporal dimension of LADM.
+A more detailed research approach of the temporal and spatial aspect of LADM must be investigated in order to see more improvement on what is been obtained from other researchers.
+Having appreciated all the initial works done by other researchers, their works have been the basis for this research work.
+The review of the available literatures, on the earlier researches from 2006 till date, shows that much work has not been done on temporal dimension of LADM.
 However, developing a model for the time dimension of LADM will be of immense advantage to land administrators, the governments and land users all over the world.
-Subsequently, to achieve a useful research outcome for temporal LADM, the principle and a design development process for International Standard of ISO 19152 Geographic Information (temporal schema) will be adopted as a methodology for temporal LADM.
+Subsequently, to achieve a useful research outcome for temporal LADM, the principle and a design development process for International Standard of ISO 19152 Geographic Information (temporal schema) will be adopted as a methodology for the temporal LADM.